Spiderjockey02/Discord-Bot/README.md

 ## :question: About

-Egglord is an open source, fully customizable Discord bot that is constantly growing.
+Egglord is an open-source, fully customizable Discord bot that is constantly growing.
 You can invite it to your Discord server using [this](https://discord.com/oauth2/authorize?client_id=647203942903840779&permissions=485846102&scope=bot) link!
 Also, you can join the official [Egglord Support Server](https://discord.gg/8g6zUQu) for all questions, suggestions, and assistance!
 It comes packaged with a variety of commands and a multitude of settings that can be tailored to your server's specific needs.

 If you liked this repository, feel free to leave a star :star: to help promote Egglord!